alonravid1/Araknoid_Game_Public/README.md

 step by step, expanding it with every assingment.

 Due to the fact that the original project contained some sensitive information in every commit, I had to remove it all and reupload the project without past commits.
+To build the java files properly, you would need to use ant from Ant Apache.
+Afterwards simply run the Ass6Game.java file and the game will start.